kiloOS-gb/kiloOS/README.md

 3. **Will this be a reskin of some random Linux distro?**

 As of right now, **absolutely not**.
 I am planning to do my own desktop interface which will be hard, hence why its expected in Summer 2025.
-I am not **one of them** people who reskin a linux destro and glaze it. **you know who you are.**
+I am not **one of them** people who reskin a linux distro and glaze it on their TikTok page. **you know who you are.**

+# **Where can I find updates about this project?**

+@kiloos.official on both TikTok and X. It may expand to more social media platforms soon but I doubt it.